Leveraging data from nearby stations to improve short-term wind speed forecasts: Introduction

 \section{Introduction}

 Besides all societal and economic issues related to weather prediction, wind speed forecasting is particularly important for the needs of energy production.
-Indeed, renewable energy and notably wind power, represent an increasingly large part of the global electrical power generation.
-Such a process however strongly depends on the volatility of the resource.
-Indeed, the stochastic and highly intermittent nature of surface wind velocity fluctuations leads a great amount of uncertainty in the wind energy production.
-In that respect, in order to achieve large scale integration of wind energy in a power grid, accurate wind speed predictions and thereby forecast of power output of wind farms, are a key element for the energy suppliers since this may strongly affect the decision making processes (economic dispatch, reserve allocation or power exchanges with neighbor system).
-The challenging task of designing efficient tools that provide accurate wind speed forecasts has therefore motivated, during past two decades, a very large number of studies (see, e.g., \cite{7764085,hashli20,5619586,GIEBEL201759,kapisigi04}).
-Usually, prediction methods are categorized in two main classes.
+Indeed, renewable energy and, notably wind power, represents an increasingly large part of the global electrical power generation.
+Such a process, however, strongly depends on the volatility of the resource.
+Indeed, the stochastic and highly intermittent nature of surface wind velocity fluctuations leads to a great amount of uncertainty in wind energy production.
+In that respect, to achieve large-scale integration of wind energy in a power grid, accurate wind speed predictions and thereby forecasts of the power output of wind farms, are a key element for the energy suppliers since this may strongly affect the decision-making processes (economic dispatch, reserve allocation or power exchanges with neighboring system).
+The challenging task of designing efficient tools that provide accurate wind speed forecasts has therefore motivated, during the past two decades, a very large number of studies (see, e.g., \cite{7764085,hashli20,5619586,GIEBEL201759,kapisigi04}).
+Usually, prediction methods are categorized into two main classes.
 First, ``Numerical Weather Prediction" (NWP) methods mainly consist in integrating, from a given initial state, a large system of non-linear equations deduced from a specific model describing the physical and chemical processes governing the atmosphere/ocean dynamics \cite{NWPBook}.
-Despite the considerable progresses made recently in that field \cite{bauer15}, NWP require a very large amount of computational resources and are therefore only suited for medium to long term predictions (i.e. from few hours to few days).
-As far as short term predictions are concerned (from few minutes to few hours), one usually prefers ``statistical'' or ``data driven'' approaches.
-These methods mainly rely on some model or statistical inference method which use past data to provide a forecast of future observations.
-Such approaches can include for instance the design of peculiar stochastic models for the observed fluctuations, like those related to the domain of time series analysis that can be calibrated on historical data (see e.g., \cite{poggi,MuBaPo10,BaMuPo11,arimaWind16}).
+Despite recent advances in that field \cite{bauer15}, NWPs require a very large amount of computational resources and are thus only suited for medium to long term predictions (i.e. from a few hours to a few days).
+As far as short-term predictions are concerned (from few minutes to few hours), one usually prefers ``statistical'' or ``data-driven'' approaches.
+These methods mainly rely on some model or statistical inference method that uses past data to provide a forecast of future observations.
+Such approaches can include, for instance, the design of peculiar stochastic models for the observed fluctuations, like those related to the domain of time series analysis that can be calibrated on historical data (see e.g., \cite{poggi,MuBaPo10,BaMuPo11,arimaWind16}).
 Alternatively, many approaches rely on ``Machine Learning'' (ML) methods.
-During the past decade, we have witnessed the explosion of the usage of ML techniques and especially Deep Neural Networks (DNN) or Deep Learning (DL) in a wide range of areas and notably for short term wind speed prediction.
-Many neural network architectures have been proposed including classical Recurrent Neural Networks \cite{lstm_ws_2018,lstm_2021}, Temporal Convolutional Neural Networks \cite{tcn_2020,mcn_ws_2020} or Graph Convolution Networks \cite{gcn_ws_2018,gcn_ws_2019,gcn_ws_2021} just to mention few very recent examples.
-We refer the reader to e.g.., Refs. \cite{Manero18,Manero19,WindReview2020} for an overview of this ongoing, very active topic.
+During the past decade, we have witnessed the explosion of the usage of ML techniques and especially Deep Neural Networks (DNN) or Deep Learning (DL) in a wide range of areas and notably for short-term wind speed prediction.
+Many neural network architectures have been proposed including classical Recurrent Neural Networks \cite{lstm_ws_2018,lstm_2021}, Temporal Convolutional Neural Networks \cite{tcn_2020,mcn_ws_2020} or Graph Convolution Networks \cite{gcn_ws_2018,gcn_ws_2019,gcn_ws_2021} just to mention a few very recent examples.
+We refer the reader to Refs. \cite{hashli20,Manero18,Manero19} for an overview of this ongoing, very active topic.